Jakobovski/AP-Fly/docs/getting_started.md

 // Using .put()

-// Once the user has been saved on server, you can update the object and simply call .save()
+// Once the user has an id, you can update the object and simply call .save()
 // PUT /api/users/31  (where newUser.id == 31)
 newUser.age = 23;
 newUser.save();

 // Or like this.
-var oldUser = {id: 31, name:'John Old', age:25};
 // PUT /api/users/123
 newUser = UserService.put(newUser).$object;

 // Or like this
+var oldUser = {id: 31, name:'John Old', age:25};
-var oldUser = UserService.new(oldUser);
+oldUser = UserService.new(oldUser);
 // PUT /api/users/31
 oldUser.save();

 // More information:
-// .put() and .post() return a new object, .save() updates either the object passed(if present), or else the object its being called on.
+// .put() and .post() return a new object that needs to be assigned to something.
+// save() automatically updates the object passed, or the object its being called on with the response from the API.
 ```